johnbayko/hicp/docs/hicp.rst

 Messages are terminated by a blank line that is not part of a data block.

-  Q. Why not UTF-8 field names?
+  Q: Why not UTF-8 field names?

-  A. It allows programmers to process the names without being aware of Unicode, and treat the rest as data.
+  A: It allows programmers to process the names without being aware of Unicode, and treat the rest as data.
 Years from now, all programmers will understand Unicode and its representations, and this won't matter, but until then, it's safer this way.

-  Q. Why not use XML, JSON, or YAML?
+  Q: Why not use XML, JSON, or YAML?

-  A. Those are good for representing hierarchical data.
+  A: Those are good for representing hierarchical data.
 These messages are not hierarchical, so they add nothing but complexity.

-  Q. But a UI definition is hierarchical, that's why XUL was invented.
+  Q: But a UI definition is hierarchical, that's why XUL was invented.

-  A. This protocol doesn't define a UI, it communicates commands and events.
+  A: This protocol doesn't define a UI, it communicates commands and events.
 Some of those can be used to construct a GUI display, but others are unrelated.

-  Q. Wouldn't an all-binary format be more efficient?
+  Q: Wouldn't an all-binary format be more efficient?

-  A. Binary messages still need martialling and byte re-ordering, the difference isn't that great.
+  A: Binary messages still need martialling and byte re-ordering, the difference isn't that great.
 I also think there are advantages to having a human-readable message format.

-  Q. Binary data in a header value isn't human-readable.
+  Q: Binary data in a header value isn't human-readable.

-  A. No, but the overall message is.
+  A: No, but the overall message is.
 All modern editors can represent binary data as symbols, the rest is text.
 Besides, encoded binary data like base64 isn't any more human readable than editor-displayed binary.